 Lancaster is a very small town located in the state of New Hampshire.
 With a population of 3,235 people and just one neighborhood, Lancaster is the 126th largest community in New Hampshire.
-Lancaster has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Lancaster has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Lancaster is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lancaster is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Lancaster who work in office and administrative support (13.47%), sales jobs (12.69%), and management occupations (8.08%).